 The MASS tool depends on an external tool for performing the call-graph search, which takes as input an entry function, set of target functions and a set of model variables, and returns a set of model-relevant functions, as presented in Section 2.3.1.
 We have used a commercial tool for this part, Understand for C++ from Scientific Toolworks [25], which we have customized to our needs.
 Understand has a graphical user interface that provides code analysis, navigation, advanced searching and various visualizations of code, such as call-graphs.
 We evaluated two similar tools before selecting Understand, Imagix 4D, from Imagix [17] and CodeSurfer, from GrammaTech [10].
 There were several reasons for selecting Understand for this task.
 It coped much better with large amounts of code than the other tools (we analyzed some 700.000 lines of C code without problems), it was relatively cheap for this type of tool (a license is 495 USD), and had a nice well-documented API for making custom extensions using Perl-scripts.
-A 30-day evaluation licence is available free of charge.
+Understand can be evaluated freely for 30 days.